dev10110/gatekeeper/README.md

 ```
 @article{agrawal2023gatekeeper,
    author={Devansh Ramgopal Agrawal and Ruichang Chen and Dimitra Panagou},
-   title={Gatekeeper: Safety Critical Control of Nonlinear Systems\\ with Limited Perception in Unknown and Dynamic Environments},
+   title={Gatekeeper: Safety Verification and Control for Nonlinear Systems in Unknown and Dynamic Environments},
-   journal={International Conference on Robotics and Automation (under-review)},
+   journal={International Conference on Intelligent Robots and Systems (under-review)},
    year=2023
 }
 ```